vlait/2.11BSD-swreg-ioctl/README.md

 display/swreg access methods testing for pidp11
 This repo resulted from my need to extend esppdp
 ( https://github.com/Spritetm/esppdp ) to allow it to interact with the physical world easier.
+experiments below have nothing to do with the esppdp yet , still trying to figure out how to interact with BLE and the 240x240 display on board the one i'm using...
+a block device with dma maybe the way to go for bitmapped display... and perhaps a character device for same to allow hardware accelerated functions..

+... anyway , back to this ...
 CSW just happened to be the simplest "accessory" available that has no built-in access on 2.11BSD

 Initial idea was to keep all kernel-related additions as light as possible,
 remains to be seen what the final result would look like.

 *Massive thanks to Johnny Billquist for advice and general guidance on kernel internals*

 Apologies for the mindflow comments, wanted to get something out before dec rush.. do not trust anything you read or anything you see on the disk image.